 - Use Case: How the user interacts with the site

 - Variable Description: A quick explanation of the variable

 - Example: What you expect the values to look like

 - When to Set: Page load, click, or other

 - Where to Set: A URL, stating where this variable will be placed

-Check out this sample SDR template we built in a Google sheet that you can use to build your own.
+Check out this sample SDR template we built that you can use to build your own.

 6. Code the Solution Design Document